 Part 2: The Twisted Tale of Charles Wawsen

-Wawsen was taken to jail and put into a cell.
-He didn’t confess to murdering Mary, but there was plenty of evidence to convict him.
 Several days passed, and Wawsen began to act strangely.
-His head ached and he brooded over “his trouble.”
-He said he couldn’t remember anything about the shooting.
+His head ached and he brooded over his trouble.
+He said he couldn’t remember the shooting.
 He told guards he had been robbed of $800.
-He became gross and unsanitary.
-The jailer and his physician began to suspect Wawsen was, in fact, insane.
-The court said the prisoner was “shamming”, feigning insanity in a desperate attempt to be sent to an asylum instead of the gallows.
-The doctor protested but the court was confident Wawsen’s “insanity” was little more than an elaborate lie.
+He was gross and unsanitary.
+His cell was filthy.
+The jail physician began to suspect Charles Wawsen was, in fact, insane.
+But at a preliminary hearing, Judge Shay refused absolutely to send Wawsen to the asylum for evaluation.
+The prisoner was “shamming,” he said, feigning insanity in a desperate attempt to avoid the gallows.
+The judge implied that Wawsen merely hoped to be transferred to a less secure facility so he could escape.

 The foreboding Schuylkill Jail

-On June 22, deliverance came in a most unusual fashion.
-A huge thunderstorm blew into Pottsville, where the jail was and a massive bolt of lightning struck in the yard, just a few feet from Wawsen’s cell.
+On June 22, a huge thunderstorm blew into Pottsville and a massive bolt of lightning struck in the yard a few feet from Wawsen’s cell.
 Recognizing this as a divine sign, Wawsen cried out to the guards.
 “Take me to the prison office,” he demanded.

 Go to Part 3!